Nastas95/SteamClip/README.md

 SteamClip - Steam Recording to MP4 Converter

-SteamClip is a simple BASH script that allows you to convert Steam game recordings into .mp4 files.
+SteamClip is a simple PYTHON script that allows you to convert Steam game recordings into .mp4 files.

 # **WHY**